null

 1. Underlying cause: Identifying and treating the underlying cause of corneal edema is essential.
 If the edema is a result of trauma or a minor injury, it may resolve relatively quickly with appropriate management.
 However, if it is associated with a chronic condition like Fuchs' dystrophy or other corneal diseases, the resolution may take longer and require ongoing treatment.

-2. Treatment approach: The specific treatment prescribed by your healthcare professional or eye care specialist can influence the healing time.
+2. Treatment approach: The specific treatment prescribed by your healthcare professional, or eye care specialist can influence the healing time.
 This may include the use of eye drops, ointments, medications, or in some cases, surgical intervention.

 3. Individual healing capacity: Each person's healing capacity can vary, and factors such as age, overall health, and immune response can affect how quickly the corneal edema resolves.